Ximi1970/systray-x/README.md

 #### Package

-Install the `systray-x` package from the [community] Arch repository.
+Install the `systray-x` package from the Arch repo.
 This is a split package that will offer you to either install the [systray-x-common](https://archlinux.org/packages/community/x86_64/systray-x-common/) package which is suitable for any DE/WM but KDE (Gnome users need to install and activate the `gnome-shell-extension-appindicator` for a proper integration) or the [systray-x-kde](https://archlinux.org/packages/community/x86_64/systray-x-kde/) package which includes the KDE specific build option and dependencies.

 ```bash